-Total nitrogen is the combination of nitrate, nitrite and TKN, it is to estimate the "bioavailable" fraction of nitrogen in waterways.
+Total nitrogen is the combination of nitrate, nitrite and TKN, and is used to estimate the "bioavailable" fraction of nitrogen in waterways.
 It is also used in conjunction with total phosphorus and chlorophyll a levels, to assess the trophic status of water bodies, particularly lakes.